Manojbhat09/manojbhat09.github.io_old/_pages/cv.md

 _Research Engineer_<br>
 - Headed a team on research topic Self-Balancing of One-wheeled vehicles and dynamics.
-- Worked on Reinforcement (Machine Learning) algorithm (TD and recently H-Experience replay method) for α-optimal control.
-Explored inverse reinforcement Model-free method for self-balancing to reach a goal position given current state and multiple pathway.
+- Worked on Computer Vision and Reinforcement algorithm (DeepRL, TD and recently H-Experience replay method) for α-optimal control.
+Explored inverse reinforcement method for self-balancing to reach a goal position given current state and multiple pathway.
 - Worked on Developing a complete control system, a hybrid of model-based and PID control for set-point augmentation to prevent gyroscopic locking.
 Simulation of the same with Kinematic mechanical modeling was done in matlab (with and without contact forces were compared).
 - A pure python script was used to interface with raspberry pi in later development stages for control mechanism including RPM, voltage, Torque and current variable interfaced with hall encoders; and IMU based sensor detection for calibration orientation configuration.

 ## Projects

 ### **RoboDutchman (Mechatronic Robot Design)**
  - Developing a Shipbot robot for Mechatronic Design course.
-The goal is to fulfill missions in autonomously operating valves of different kind on a ship.
-The whole software system is developed in ROS.
+Responsibility of Vision using Jetson Nano, on Real-time data.
+Used OpenCV, ONNX & CUDA.
- - Worked primarily on Vision in Jetson Nano, on Custom dataset.
-Worked in a team on Hardware component placement design and Software Integration & Inverse Kinematics for Arm design.
+ - The goal is to fulfill missions in autonomously operating valves and breakers on a ship.
+The whole software system is developed in ROS C++.
+(15 fps Vision)
- - Working on SLAM on ROS using, 2D lidar, MSCKF with loop closure.
-Successfully completed Vision localizer, 98% accuracy with Few shot method.
+ - Completed & evaluated Vision, 98% accuracy with Few shot Yolov3.
+Worked on Gmapping + AMCL on ROS using 2D lidar, applied MSCKF with loop closure.
 Find more at [FlyingDutchman Presents: Mr. Robodutchman](https://sites.google.com/view/flyingdutchman/home)

 <!-- ### **Neural Architecture Search for Sensor Fusion and SLAM** `Sept 2018 - Present` -->
 ### **LiDAR Curb Detection and Multi-Object Tracking** (CyLab CMU - Mobileye)
 `Oct 19 ~ Present`
- - Worked on State estimation problem (Extended Kalman filter) for tracking the curb line and the object location in 3D space using geometric methods.
+ - Worked on State estimation problem (E Kalman filter) for tracking the curb and the object location in 3D using geometric methods. http://y2u.be/Gd506RklfG8
- - Improving the Curb detection using single LiDAR data using VScan (NVIDIA Xavier).
-Tracker development & deployment (OpenCV – TF – CUDA C++) .
+ - Improving the (Real-Time) Curb detection using single LiDAR data using VScan (NVIDIA Xavier).
+Tracker deployment (OpenCV–TensorFlow–CUDA  C++) .
- - Extending to Multiple LiDAR & Ultrasonic sensor fusion general road boundary detection like Curb, Wall-like boundary.
-Deliverables include analysis and comparison of methodologies for real-time tracking, evaluation with required metrics & Documentation.
+ - Used Boost Shared Memory & multiprocessing, extended to Multiple LiDAR & Ultrasonic fusion for Road boundary detection like Curb, Wall-like, Blockings etc. Deliverables include analysis and comparison of methodologies for real-time tracking, evaluation with required metrics & Documentation.

 ### **Multi-Modal LIDAR-augmented Multi-Agent Trajectory Forecasting** (CyLab CMU - Mobileye)